 As the schematic shows, our set up involves String 1 connecting 12 panels on the main house roof to Inverter 1, which is installed in the house loft.
 String 2 connects the 4 panels on the office roof also to that same Inverter.

-Inverter 2 collects the generation from two strings: String 3 connecting the 8 panels on the garage roof and String 4, which will add the 8 panels on the ceramics studio roof when the building work is completed over the next few months.
+Inverter 2 collects the generation from two strings: String 3 connecting the 8 panels on the garage roof and String 4, the 8 panels on the studio roof.

 So each inverter handles 16 panels.
-16 x 330 Wp means that all 16 panels could in total produce 5,280 Watts at peak generation, or 5.28 kilowatts at peak (kWp).
-Given that there will only be a few hours each summer when the system is at its absolute peak, we specified each inverter for a maximum capacity of 5kW.
+16 x 330 Wp means that the 16 panels connected to each inverted could in total produce 5,280 Watts under ideal conditions, which is expressed 5.28 kilowatts at peak (kWp) in solar industry terminology.
+Given that there will only be a limited time each summer when the system is at its absolute peak, we specified each inverter for a maximum capacity of 5kW.
 In theory, this would mean that on a perfectly sunny afternoon all 32 panels could be producing a total of 10.56 kW for an hour or so, but the two inverters would be ‘maxxed out’ at a total of 10kW, therefore we’d be ‘wasting’ half a kilowatt.
 But the inverters have a margin of about 10% built in, so they’ll each happily go to 5.5 kWh, meaning that our inverters will easily handle the theoretical maximum production of our panels.

 Solar Panel Optimisers

 When configuring the panels and inverters, we discovered one exceptionally important fact.
 If your installer simply connects each string directly to the inverter, the whole string will only produce the power of the weakest panel on that string.
-For example, if only one of the main roof panels’ output were reduced by 90% – say by shading from a passing cloud – then all the remaining eleven panels would also be reduced by 90%, even if they were in full sunlight, not shaded by the cloud.
+For example, if only one of the main roof panels’ output were reduced by 90% – say by shading from a tree branch as the sun moves across the sky – then all the remaining eleven panels would also be reduced by 90%, even if they were in full sunlight, not shaded by the branch.
 The solution is to connect each panel to the string using a Solar Panel Optimiser, which allows every panel to produce at its maximum efficiency, regardless of what any other panel on the string is doing.
 The optimisers are represented by the 32 small green squares next to each panel in the schematic.

 Grid Export Limiter